Last updated 25 February, 2022.

 Before you leap into any marketing campaign, you must know the goal you want to achieve.
 Simon Sinek’s “Why?
 What?
 How?” is a great model for briefing out the process.

 This model is from Simon Sinek’s TED talk.
-In his talk he suggests that most companies do their marketing backwards.
+In his talk, he suggests that most companies do their marketing backward.
 They start with their "what" and then move to "how" they do it.
 This could look like a company deciding “what” to do next based on the action of competitors instead of asking why their competitors are doing that in the first place.

 Applying the Why?
 What?
 How?
 Model to content marketing